SHORT HISTORY OF WILLIAM DOBELL

 sheds as camouflage!

-1943 he won the Archibald Prize with a painting of Joshua Smith but the
+Dobell won the 1943 Archibald Prize with a painting of Joshua Smith but the

 decision of the judges was challenged in court with the claim that the